May is Older American’s Month

 We are not all athletes but we can all go for a walk until we are able to run.
 We grow with every stretch like the roots of a perennial flower.

 Where the mind goes the body follows.
 Keeping our brain engaged is an important part of aging successfully.
 When we are young, we must attend school.
 As we get older, we get to choose whether college and graduate school are a part of our life story.
 Many communities have adult learning programs such as the Lifelong Learning Collaborative in Providence, the Osher Lifelong Learning Institute at the University of Rhode Island and Hamilton House on the East Side of Providence just to name a few.
+Lead a more active life by using an effective erectile dysfunction drug and get information at trumedical.co.uk/.
 If getting out of the house or coordinating a class schedule with real life is challenging-MIT offers free online Open Course Ware on a plethora of topics.

 Perennial people are lifelong learners.
 Choosing to learn new things throughout our life for either personal or professional reasons is exciting!
 Cooking with turmeric?
 Terrific!
 Quantum Physics?
 It’s a gas!